 This chart provides users with a feature comparison of the various online storage platforms available to the USC community.

-Service Name | Who can use it? | How can I access it? | What can I do with it? | Data Security |
+Service Name Who can use it?
+How can I access it?
+What can I do with it?
+Data Security

-Google Drive | All USC faculty, staff and students | Through desktop and mobile applications or through any desktop or mobile web browser. |
+Google Drive All USC faculty, staff, and students Through desktop and mobile applications or through any desktop or mobile web browser.
+Google Workspace total storage up to 100 GB .

-Share files with students and colleagues with Google accounts around the world.
-Edit your Google documents online using Google’s productivity software.
 Upload files of various sizes.
-See the Google Docs, Sheets, and Slides size limits page for more information. |
+See the Google Docs, Sheets, and Slides size limits page for more information.

 USC-provided Google Drive accounts are approved for the storage of public and internal use only data as stated in the USC Data Classification Standard.
 They are not approved for the storage of HIPAA-regulated data.
 Additional controls may be required, depending on the type of data and relevant regulations.
-For questions, please contact the TrojanSecure team at TrojanSecure@usc.edu. |
+For questions, please contact the TrojanSecure team at TrojanSecure@usc.edu.

 Google Drive

 Google Drive is a cloud storage service that allows USC faculty, staff, and students to upload, create, edit, and work collaboratively with others on a variety of documents online.
-The service comes with Google Docs, Sheets, and Slides, a collection of apps designed for developing documents, spreadsheets, presentations, and other files stored on Google Drive.
+The service comes with Google Docs, Sheets, and Slides, a collection of apps for developing documents, spreadsheets, presentations, and other files stored on Google Drive.

 Access and Use Instructions